deanoko/cse15l-lab-reports/labreport3.md

 - input that doesn’t induce a failure
 ![Image](success.png)

-5. The bug, as the before-and-after code change required to fix it.
+5.The bug, as the before-and-after code change required to fix it.

 - bug, as the before change